 Thais Miasiro, Insper

 Hello!
 My name is Thaís Hatsumi Miasiro and I am from São Paulo, Brazil.
 I am 20 years old and I am at the last year of Business Management at Insper.

 Maria Victoria Perez, University of Navarra

 My name is Maria Victoria and I am from Spain.
-If you have the opportunity to study abroad I really recommend it.
-You will not only improve your language skills but also you will make good friends.
+If you have the opportunity to study abroad, I really recommend it.
+You will not only improve your language skills but you will also make good friends.

 Shiza Syed, Institute of Business Management